NextronSystems/asgard-manual/usage/administration.rst

 is using your organization's device management.
 If you do not have access to one, you can use ASGARD's playbook feature to distribute Sysmon and update its configuration.
-Documentation which describes the playbook creation and that offers maintenance scripts can be found in our `asgard-playpooks repository <https://github.com/NextronSystems/asgard-playbooks>`_.
+Documentation which describes the playbook creation and that offers maintenance scripts can be found in our `asgard-playbooks repository <https://github.com/NextronSystems/asgard-playbooks>`_.

 Operation
 ~~~~~~~~~